This post may contain affiliate links. Please read our disclosure policy.

 The peach flavor gelatin is not only tasty, but it has a light enough color to take on the food dye very well.
 Especially once mixed with the evaporated milk, which makes it opaque.

-I want My Brain to Be Grey
+I Want My Brain to be Grey

 Again, the peach flavor is good for this.
 If you have an unflavored gelatin, not only will it probably taste like brains, but the color will be easier to control.
 Though I doubt anyone will eat it, lol!